pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 # Message Persistence API for Objective-C SDK

-Message Persistence provides real-time access to stored, timestamped messages (10 ns precision) across multiple availability zones.
-Messages can be AES-256 encrypted.
-Configure retention in the Admin Portal (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
-You can retrieve messages, message reactions, and files (via File Sharing API).
+Message Persistence provides real-time access to stored messages, reactions, and files.
+Messages are timestamped (10 ns precision) and stored across zones/regions.
+Optional AES-256 encryption.
+Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.

+Requires Message Persistence enabled in the Admin Portal.

+- Retrieval scope: Messages, Message reactions, Files (via File Sharing API)
+- Multi-channel limits: up to 500 channels
+- Page using start/end timetokens; max per call: 100 (single channel), 25 (multi), 25 (with includeMessageActions)

+Note on timetokens:
+- start only: returns messages older than start (exclusive)
+- end only: returns messages from end (inclusive) and newer
+- both: returns messages between start (exclusive) and end (inclusive)

+Note on reverse:
+- History is always sorted ascending by time in responses. reverse affects which end of the interval to begin pagination when more than limit messages match.

 ## Fetch history

-Requires Message Persistence (enable in Admin Portal).
+##### Requires Message Persistence

-- Use includeMessageActions to include message actions.
-- Pagination and ordering:
-  - Only start: returns messages older than start (exclusive).
-  - Only end: returns messages from end and newer (inclusive).
-  - Both start and end: messages between them (inclusive of end).
-- Limits:
-  - Single channel: up to 100 messages.
-  - Multiple channels (up to 500): up to 25 per channel.
-  - With includeMessageActions: up to 25; only one channel allowed.
-- Tip about reverse: Messages are always returned in ascending time. reverse affects the starting end of the interval when there are more than limit messages to page.
+Enable in Admin Portal.

+Fetch historical messages for one or more channels; optionally include metadata, message type, custom message type, publisher UUID, timetokens, and message actions.

 ### Method(s)